The marriage and family therapy profession

 CFSD 624.
 Program Development for Families and Communities.
 3 Units.

-Examines core components of systemic/relational programs designed to address mental health problems within the context of families and larger systems.
-Explains the elements of systemic programming that address clinical treatment problems/populations and areas of diversity impacting family and community systems.
-Using the systemic/relational paradigm of the field, students produce program design foundations, such as literature-based needs assessments, reflecting their areas of interest.
+Presents core components of systemic/relational programs designed to address problems in families and larger systems.
+Examines the elements of systemic programming that address clinical treatment problems/populations, as well as prevention and intervention issues affecting families, communities, and society.
+Uses the systemic/relational paradigm to create programs reflecting students' areas of interest.

 CFSD 625.
 Grant Writing.
 3 Units.